produnis/quarto-timer/README.md

 </script>
 ```

-You can use as many timers on your slides as you want, as long as you use a every time.
+You can use as many timers on your slides as you want, as long as you use a unique `UNIQUE-ID` every time.

 ![multiple timers in action](https://www.produnis.de/blog/posts/2024-01-04-Revealjs-Timer/revealjstimer.jpg)